cybernetics/JTemplate/README.md

 #### Return Values
 Methods may return any type that can be represented by the template associated with the current request, or by `JSONEncoder` if the request is not associated with a template.
 Methods may also return `void` or `Void` to indicate that they do not produce a value.

-Return values whose types implement `AutoCloseable` (such as the `ResultSetAdapter` and `IteratorAdapter` classes discussed earlier) will be automatically closed after their contents have been written to the output stream.
+Return values whose types implement `AutoCloseable` (such as `ResultSetAdapter` and `IteratorAdapter`) will be automatically closed after their contents have been written to the output stream.
 This allows service implementations to stream response data rather than buffering it in memory before it is written.

 If the method completes successfully and returns a value, an HTTP 200 status code is returned.
 If the method returns `void` or `Void`, HTTP 204 is returned.